On Writing & Exploration: A talk with Kitty Pilgrim

 In the course of reporting for CNN, I had the opportunity to travel widely and research a variety of subjects.
 In many ways the old adage that “Truth is Stranger than Fiction” applies.
 The craft of reporting is not very far from the craft of storytelling.
 I wanted to try my hand in spinning an entertaining story from a strong factual base.

-Your novels – The Explorer’s Code and The Stolen Chalice are a great balance between a page-turner with James Bond-esque action, and an old-fashioned love story.
+Your novels – The Explorer’s Code, The Stolen Chalice and Summer of Fire are a great balance between a page-turner with James Bond-esque action, and an old-fashioned love story.
 Why was it important for you to strike that balance?

 I have read a lot of popular fiction, mostly grabbing something from a shelf at the airport while heading off on assignment.
 I love the adventure and technical details of a good breathtaking thriller.
 And I also enjoy the luxury of curling up with a good old-fashioned romance.
 My novels are a blend of both.